jeetzala/aws-ecs-task-manager/README.md

 Old Task Stops
 ```

-The ECS service uses a deployment circuit breaker with rollback enabled.
+The service uses an ECS deployment circuit breaker with rollback enabled.

-During testing, the new task became healthy while the previous target entered:
+During validation, the new task became healthy while the previous target entered:

 ```text
 draining
 ```

+The new task then became the active running task.

-This verified normal ECS rolling-deployment behavior.
+This validated the ECS rolling deployment process.

 ---